jswans33/my-full-stack-fastapi-template/utils/pipeline/docs/configuration_enhancement_summary.md

 ## Next Steps

-1. **Schema Registry Integration**: Enhance the schema registry to use the configuration manager and implement schema versioning and inheritance.

-2. **Schema Migration**: Implement the schema migrator class and support for field transformations.
+1. **Schema Migration**: Implement the schema migrator class and support for field transformations.

-3. **Runtime Updates**: Add support for runtime configuration updates and change listeners.
+2. **Runtime Updates**: Add support for runtime configuration updates and change listeners.

-4. **Testing**: Create unit and integration tests for all components.
+3. **Testing**: Create unit and integration tests for all components.

 ## Conclusion

-We have made significant progress on the configuration enhancement implementation, completing the core components and configuration models.
-The remaining work focuses on integrating with the schema registry, implementing schema migration, and adding support for runtime updates and testing.
+We have made significant progress on the configuration enhancement implementation, completing the core components, configuration models, and schema registry integration.
+The remaining work focuses on implementing schema migration, adding support for runtime updates, and creating tests.

-The completed work provides a solid foundation for the enhanced configuration system, with a flexible and modular architecture that supports loading configuration from multiple sources, validating configuration using Pydantic models, and merging configuration from different sources with priority handling.
+The completed work provides a solid foundation for the enhanced configuration system, with a flexible and modular architecture that supports:

+- Loading configuration from multiple sources
+- Validating configuration using Pydantic models
+- Merging configuration from different sources with priority handling
+- Schema versioning and inheritance
+- Schema discovery from configuration